Arada (district of Addis Ababa)

-Arada (Amharic: አራዳ ክፍለ ከተማ) is a district of Addis Ababa, Ethiopia.
-As of 2011 its population was of 226,000.
+Arada (Amharic: አራዳ ክፍለ ከተማ) is a district (sub-city) of Addis Ababa, Ethiopia.
+As of 2011 Arada's population was of 226,000.
 Arada is one of 10 districts of Addis Ababa, the capital of Ethiopia.
 Arada is a center of culture and education, with a great number of schools, cultural establishments and annual cultural events.
 Arada is one of the oldest parts of Addis Ababa and early history is most apparent.
 Its narrow, sloping streets are dotted with beautiful old one- and two-storey buildings variously adorned with verandas, pillars, bay windows and other decorations in accordance with Indian, Middle-Eastern and European styles.
+Unfortunately, many are in poor condition.
 Despite that, there are newer areas.
 The district's heart is Piazza (pronounced Piassa), a bustling commercial area centered on De Gaulle Square; the imposing city hall, the seat of the city government, built in 1965, and the octagonal neoclassical St Georges Cathedral (Ethiopian Orthodox), built to commemorate Emperor Menelik's defeat of the Italians in the battle of Adwa in 1896 and named after Ethiopia's patron saint Its bustling streets are dotted with stores and boutiques offering European clothing, jewelry, and a variety of other things at relatively greater rates than in other sections of the city.

 Geography

 The district is located in the northern area of the city, nearby the centre.
 It borders with the districts of Gullele, Yeka, Kirkos, Lideta and Addis Ketema.
+It has an average elevation of nearly 2444m.